nextest-rs/nextest/site/src/book/configuration.md

 After checking the profile into `.config/nextest.toml`, use `cargo nextest --profile ci` in your CI runs.

+> **Note:** Nextest's embedded configuration may define new profiles whose names start with `default` in the future.
+To avoid backwards compatibility issues, do not name custom profiles starting with `default`.

 ## Hierarchical configuration

 For this example: